Chapter 9 : Chapter Nine - Avrille

 Background: Font color:

 The first draft ended up being over five rolls of parchment.
-I managed to cut it down to a still impressive three and a half, hoping that the content was “profound” enough for him.
-After making one final draft, painstakingly printed in my best handwriting, I walked down to Professor Snape’s office and deposited the finished product in the mailbox outside his door just as the castle bell tolled five in the morning.
+I managed to cut it down to a still impressive three and a half, hoping the content was “profound” enough for him.
+After making one final draft, painstakingly copied in my best handwriting, I walked down to Professor Snape’s office and deposited the finished product in the mailbox outside his door just as the castle bell tolled five in the morning.
 Since I didn’t have any observations that day, I went straight back up to bed and slept until dinner.

 “Would you care to join me in a walk around the grounds later this afternoon, Mistress Asphodel?
 I was thinking of taking a turn after I’ve completed my daily fan mail replies,” he said in a disgustingly cheery voice.
 I heard Lavinia snort a laugh behind me then try to cover it up as a strange cough.

 “I don’t think I can.
 I’m afraid I’m just bogged down with work today, Professor Lockhart,” I lied.
 I wasn’t sure if I was simply being paranoid, but it felt like Lockhart had been everywhere I was the past few days.
 Every arrival of mine at mealtime had been quite interesting because I had about two seconds to peruse the seating arrangements and quickly find a place where Lockhart couldn’t sit next to me and also try to avoid sitting near Professor Snape since I was petrified of potentially embarrassing myself in front of him.

 Lockhart waved a hand effeminately in front of himself.
 “Please, please, call me Gilderoy!
 I’m sure you can find some time!
 I personally try very hard not to overwork myself.
 Bad for the complexion.”